Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

 While the linemen were going at it, the backs were practicing running and cutting drills, and the quarterbacks were throwing to ends.

-I remember scrimmaging a lot during the last week of training camp and culminating the scrimmaging with a practice scrimmage against a neighboring high school.
+I remember scrimmaging a lot during the last week of training camp and culminating the scrimmages with a practice scrimmage against Waterford High School.

 The Author as Left Tackle